trollcop/usbimager/README.md

 Installation
 ------------

-1. download one of the `usbimager-*.zip` archives above for your desktop (approx. 128 Kilobytes each)
+1. download one of the `usbimager-*.zip` archives above for your desktop (less than 192 Kilobytes each)
 2. extract to: `C:\Program Files` (Windows), `/Applications` (MacOSX) or `/usr` (Linux)
 3. Enjoy!